microsoft/solution-accelerator-many-models/mlops-pipelines/README.md

 - Deploy each group into a different webservice hosted in ACI and/or AKS.
 These webservices will all use the same `model_webservice.py` script in the corresponding [scripts folder](../scripts/).

-- Deploy the entry point that will route the requests to the corresponding model webservice.
+- [Optional] Deploy the entry point that will route the requests to the corresponding model webservice.
 This webservice will use the `routing_webservice.py` script in the corresponding [scripts folder](../scripts/).

 Create the pipeline as you did before, selecting branch **``v2-preview``** and setting the path to [/mlops-pipelines/3-modeling/pipeline-modeling.yml](3-modeling/pipeline-modeling.yml).